 Why choose us for diagnostic laparoscopy and laparoscopic surgery for endometriosis?

-At Children’s Hospital Colorado, our board-certified pediatric and adolescent gynecologists have specialized training and a wealth of experience in the reproductive issues of girls and women of all ages.
+At Children’s Hospital Colorado, our board-certified pediatric and adolescent gynecologists have specialized training and a wealth of experience in reproductive issues.

-We understand that endometriosis can be stressful, and we are sensitive to your daughter’s needs.
-We work to put families at ease by carefully explaining the condition, discussing the various treatment options for endometriosis and supporting your family after surgery.
+We understand that endometriosis can be stressful, and we are sensitive to you or your child’s needs.
+We work to put you and your family at ease by carefully explaining the condition, discussing the various treatment options for endometriosis and supporting you or your child and family after surgery.
 That includes follow-up visits and consultation with our colleagues in other specialties as needed, including psychology, chronic pain, urology and gastroenterology.

-We provide the highest standard of surgical care, routinely performing laparoscopy on adolescent patients.
+We provide the highest standard of surgical care, routinely performing laparoscopy on patients ranging from adolescents to young adults.
 Our anesthesiology team is specifically trained in the airway management of children and teens, carefully monitoring breathing during the procedure and ensuring airway passages are clear.
-Our team also recognizes that this surgery can be a scary process for a young woman and takes extra steps to be gentle and sensitive in their care.
+Our team also recognizes that this surgery can be a scary process for young patients and takes extra steps to be gentle and sensitive in their care.

 What to expect during laparoscopy for endometriosis

 Outpatient laparoscopic surgery for endometriosis can effectively diagnose and treat the condition during the same operation.
-While there are both non-surgical and surgical treatment options for endometriosis, laparoscopic surgery is often the best option for many girls and young women.
+While there are both non-surgical and surgical treatment options for endometriosis, laparoscopic surgery is often the best option for most.

-During the procedure, your daughter will be under general anesthesia, which keeps her asleep during surgery.
-She won’t feel any pain or remember the procedure.
+During the procedure, the patient will be under general anesthesia, which keeps them asleep during surgery.
+They won’t feel any pain or remember the procedure.

-The surgeon then makes two or three very small incisions, about 5mm in length, on your daughter’s abdomen.
+The surgeon then makes two or three very small incisions, about 5mm in length, on the abdomen.
 One incision is used to place a camera, and the other incisions are used to insert surgical instruments.

 The surgeon uses the camera with a light system to see inside the abdomen and pelvis.
-They fill the surgical area with safe carbon dioxide (CO2) gas to expand it, which provides a better view and more room to maneuver.
+They fill the surgical area with safe carbon dioxide air to expand it, which provides a better view and more room to maneuver.

 After the procedure, the surgeon closes the incision sites with absorbable sutures under the skin.
 The stitches will dissolve on their own and don’t need to be removed later.